Challenge level: 4 out of 5

 Minimum sponsorship target

-This cycle is not designed for Olympic athletes – it is designed for people looking for an amazing goal to train and get fit for.
+This charity bike ride is not designed for Olympic athletes – it is designed for people looking for an amazing overseas challenge to train and get fit for.
 A number of the people who will take part in this challenge will have a low level of fitness when they sign up.

-We will be tackling a lot of steep climbs and long cycling days on this challenge, so we strongly recommend you train.
-Once you sign up, we'll send you a fantastic training plan, which builds up over time and will set you up for success.
+We'll cycle up many steep hills in humid conditions, so we strongly recommend you train, and please try to incorporate hills in your training rides.
+Once you sign up, we'll send you a cycling training plan, which builds up over time and will set you up for success.
 Remember, the more you train, the more you'll enjoy the real deal!

 Please don't be!
-The majority of people will sign up on their own and our Dream Challenges are renowned for the amazing camaraderie and lifelong friendships made as our groups take on these incredible feats together.
+The majority of people will sign up on their own.
+Our charity challenges are renowned for the amazing camaraderie and lifelong friendships made as our groups conquer these incredible feats together.

 Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for Cycle Cuba 2023.
-Please feel free to use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising.
+Please use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising.

 16 and 17-year olds may participate if given permission by Dream Challenges.
 Please get in touch with us to discuss this.
-Simply email email@example.com and we'll be happy to help.
+Simply email firstname.lastname@example.org or call us on 01590 646410 at least 17 weeks before the challenge and we'll be happy to help.

 Your non-refundable registration fee of £399 per person is used to secure your seats with the airline and secure rooms at the top-rated, luxury hotels we stay in throughout.